asadse7en/iasad.me/content/blogs/linux-privilege-escalation.md

 Each line represents a user on the Linux system. and each field is separated using the colon “:” character in which the fields represent the following passwd file format:

 1. Username
-2. Password Placeholder (x indicates encrypted password is stored in the /etc/shadow file)
+2. Password Placeholder - x indicates encrypted password in `/etc/shadow`
 3. User ID (UID)
 4. Group ID (GID)
-5. Personal Information (separated by comma’s) – can contain full name, department, etc.
+5. Personal Information (separated by comma’s)
 6. Home Directory
-7. Shell – absolute path to the command shell used (if /sbin/nologon then logon isn’t permitted, and the connection gets closed)
+7. Shell – absolute path to the command shell used

+&nbsp;

 On Linux and Unix operating systems, any user with a user ID above 1000 is considered a non-default user and has been added to the system.
 However, the threshold may vary slightly depending on the specific operating system.
 The user ID "0" is reserved for the root account, which grants super-user privileges.
 Other users can also be assigned "UID 0" to give them similar privileges.
 Predefined accounts are assigned "Effective ID 0" and IDs ranging from 1 to 99.
 The range of IDs from 100 to 999 is reserved for system administration.